07 - Create your agent loop workflow

 Click on the Tool action to configure the settings as follows: The Name and Description of the tool will assist the agent in matching the action to be performed with the available tools.

-- Rename the activity to
+- Rename the action to

 Get Operational Run book